 - 3–4 passionfruits

-- Using a standmixer or electric beaters, whisk the egg whites in a large, clean bowl until they have tripled in volume and stiff peaks form.
+- Using a standmixer or electric beaters, whisk the egg whites in a large, clean bowl until they have tripled in volume and soft peaks form.

 - Add the cornflour, white wine vinegar, and vanilla extract.
-I do this on low speed with the stand mixer for only 2 to 3 turns (about 1 second).
+I do this on low speed with the stand mixer for only 2 to 3 rotations (about 1 second).

-- Place the pavlova in the oven and immediately turn the temperature down to 300°F (150°C).
+- Place the pavlova in the oven and immediately turn the temperature down to 150°C/300°F (without fan).

 - Bake for 1 hour and 15 minutes.
 Do not open the oven door during this time.

-- Turn off the oven and leave the oven door closed so the pavlova can cool down completely.
+- After 1 hour and 15 minutes, turn off the oven and leave the oven door closed so the pavlova can cool down completely.
 You should leave the pavlova in the oven for at least 2-3 hours, but overnight (12-18 hours) is best.